Growing Strawberries in Raised Beds

 If the dripping system is not an option, water strawberries regularly to keep the soil constantly moist - large fluctuations in moisture level can lead to irregular and damaged fruits.
-During spring and autumn, water the strawberries twice per week, however, during summer heat in warmer areas, watering on a daily basis is required.
+During spring and autumn, water the strawberries twice per week; however, during the summer heat in warmer areas, watering on a daily basis is required.

 Planting and Caring for Strawberry Plants in Raised Beds

-Day-neutral and ever-bearing strawberries are relatively small plants, they don't produce many runners and they bear fruits in the first season.
+Day-neutral and ever-bearing strawberries are relatively small plants, they don't produce many runners, and they bear fruits in the first season.

 Depending on the size of the plants, space them 6-10 inches (15 - 25 cm) apart.
-Some alpine strawberries are so small (both plants and fruit) that can be grown 4 inches (10 cm) apart - such plants and fruit require plenty of labor, but those strawberries have fantastic taste and fragrance.
+Some alpine strawberries are so small (both plants and fruit) that they can be grown 4 inches (10 cm) apart - such plants and fruit require plenty of labor, but those strawberries have fantastic taste and fragrance.

 Photo: runners and daughter plants, fixed using ordinary bent nails